 Six faculty members are elected by the Faculty Senate.
 No school or department may have more than one member serving on the committee.
-Additionally, no more than two members' terms are to expire in any one academic year.
-Both the Vice President of Finance (or University Comptroller) and the Vice President for Academic Affairs (or a designee) serve as ex-officio members.
+Both the Vice President of Finance (or University Comptroller) and the Vice President for Academic Affairs (or a designee) serve as exofficio members.